 Examples of groups of veterinary medicines that are usually exempt from ACVM registration include:

 - some over-the-counter products (such as shampoos, disinfectants, antiseptics, and toothpastes)

 - homeopathic oral or topical preparations

-- some herbal oral or topical preparations.
+- some herbal oral or topical preparations

-Is your veterinary medicine exempt?
+Check if your veterinary medicine is exempt